JimDesu/basis-lang/spec.md

 The expression-style form omits the receiver from the argument list — the receiver slot is supplied by the surrounding `<-`.
 The statement-style form may supply the receiver as `#name` in argument position to introduce a fresh local that the constructor writes into; the two forms produce equivalent effects, and the choice is stylistic.

 A `.implicit`-declared constructor (§7.8) is structurally a constructor with the additional property that the typechecker may insert calls to it automatically when a literal of the source type appears in a context expecting the constructed type.
-Apart from the additional registration, `.implicit` constructors share the constructor signature shape and the productive-receiver rule.
+Apart from the additional registration, `.implicit` constructors share the constructor signature shape and the CREATE-receiver rule.

 ### 3.10 Methods with a Single Receiver